system-transparency/system-transparency/README.md

 * Try downloading the OS package descriptor (JSON file).
 * Extract the OS package URL.
 * Check the filename in the OS package URL. (must be `.zip`)
-    * Compare the provisioning server OS package filename with the one in the cache.
-Download if they don’t match.
 * Try downloading the OS package

-In case the provisioning server is down, the operator has to choose whether to fall back on the local cache or fail.
-This choice results in either risking a downgrading attack or a DoS attack.

-* Save the path name to the OS package which is about to be booted in `STDATA/stboot/etc/current_ospkg_pathname`
-     * (all caps note in case of uncached network loaded OS package)
-* Cache path: `STDATA/stboot/os_pkgs/cache/`

 ### Local Boot
 * Local storage: `STDATA/stboot/os_pkgs/local/`